-Home Jobs Obligations Education and training Coaching and support

-Hi,

-Last login Mon, 25 Mar 2024 03:03 pm

-Keywords

-Location

-Q Enter search keywords

-Your tasks

-O Urgent
+Fi gure 11: Exam ole o f a Jo b Pl an ta ask d on a Workfo orce Austra lia ассоі unt ••• Suic LAUIN u 5 i v v u Hustiu i i u accor

-Review and agree to your Job Plan Your Job Plan is now ready.
-Your Job Plan tells you what you must do in return for your income support payments.
+Home Job s Obligations Education and training Coaching and support Hi, Last login Mon, 2 5 Mar 2024 03:03 pm Keywords Q Enter sea rch keywords Q Select location Q Search 1,041 Jobs Your tasks 1 Urgent Review and ag Your Job Plan is ree to your Job Pla now ready.
+Your Job I Review and agree n Plan tells you what you must do o in return for your income support pa iyments.

-Review and agree

-Figure 11: Example of a Job Plan task on a Workforce Australia account

-Your Job Plan will generally include the requirement to:
+The Job Plan will generally include the requirement to:

-- meet a Points Requirement - the Points Target will be displayed on your Workforce Australia account, and you can report tasks and activities through your 'Report and Earn' page. - o the 'Report and Earn' page can be accessed by logging into your Workforce Australia online account on the Workforce Australia website or app
+- meet a Points Requirement which includes a specified Points Target and a minimum Job Search Requirement, and report tasks and activities. - the Points Target will be displayed on your Workforce Australia account, and you can report tasks and Activities through your 'Report and Earn' page.

-- attend and act appropriately during any compulsory appointments with the department or third parties - attend and act appropriately during a job interview - accept any offer of a suitable job and not voluntarily leave a suitable job - accurately record or report attendance at activities
+- the 'Report and Earn' page can be accessed by logging into your Workforce Australia online account on the Workforce Australia website or app - attend and act appropriately during any compulsory appointments with third parties - attend and act appropriately during a job interview - accept any offer of a suitable job and not voluntarily leave a suitable job - accurately record or report attendance at activities - participate in a Mandatory Activity Requirement on the dates and times notified.

-All people with mutual obligation requirements need to agree to meet these requirements and meet these obligations.
+All people with mutual obligation requirements need to agree and meet these obligations.

 You can agree to a Job Plan online or get help from the Digital Services Contact Centre.
+The Job Plan needs to include at least one compulsory item.